binyang424/PolyTex/doc/_build/html/_sources/source/test/Textile_class_example.rst.txt

 Textile class example
 =================
-This example shows how to use the Textile class in PolyKriging package.
+This example shows how to use the Textile class in polytex package.
 It is designed to handle the parametrization and geometrical analysis of a fiber Textile.
 A Tow instance is created by passing the point cloud of a tow, which consists only the points on the Textile surface, to the constructor.